pjgeutjens/www-leanfield-io/content/post/building-an-azure-cognitive-search-results-page-in-vue.js-part-i.md

 If you want to follow along with this guide, you should have the following prerequisites set up:

-- An Azure Search index, as set up in this [quickstart][ms-azure-search-quickstart] from Microsoft Docs.
+* An Azure Search index, as set up in this [quickstart](https://docs.microsoft.com/en-us/azure/search/search-get-started-portal "Azure Cognitive Search quickstart") from Microsoft Docs.
-- I selected the realestate-us-sample-index to stay in sync with the existing demo app, but you could easily follow along using a custom data source.
+* I selected the realestate-us-sample-index to stay in sync with the existing demo app, but you could easily follow along using a custom data source.
-- A text editor of your choice, I will be using Visual Studio Code
+* A text editor of your choice, I will be using Visual Studio Code
-- The Vue CLI, setup instructions can be found [here][vue-cli-setup]
+* The Vue CLI, setup instructions can be found [here](https://cli.vuejs.org/guide/installation.html "Vue CLI Installation")
-- Very basic knowledge of Vue and Vuex
+* Very basic knowledge of Vue and Vuex
-- I will be using the [Vue Devtools][github-vue-devtools] browser plugin.
+* I will be using the [Vue Devtools](https://github.com/vuejs/vue-devtools "Vue Devtools browser plugin") browser plugin.

 You can check out the final version of this application on github at [https://github.com/pjgeutjens/azuresearch-vuex.git](https://github.com/pjgeutjens/azuresearch-vuex.git)